adamfowlerit/msportals.io/index.md

 Welcome to this community driven project to list all of Microsoft's portals in one place.
 The 🔁 icon is an aka.ms link - a Microsoft owned domain used for shortlinks.
+The 🏢 icon is for Azure Government cloud links - usually ending in '.us'.

 ## Microsoft 365 Admin Portals